Does Turkey celebrate Halloween: A look into Turkish Holidays

 What is the most celebrated holiday in Turkey?

-It is a national holiday that has been celebrated since it was first established and is widely regarded as the country’s most important holiday.
+Republic Day has been celebrated since it was first established and is widely regarded as the country’s most important holiday.
 The day itself is marked by a parade of soldiers marching through Ankara, the nation’s capital, accompanied by colorful displays of fireworks and fanfare.

-do they celebrate Christmas in turkey?
+do they celebrate Christmas in Turkey?

 No, they don’t celebrate Christmas in Turkey.
 Because Turkey is a Muslim country December 25 isn’t a public holiday.
 In recent years you will see more and more Christmas decorations but it isn’t celebrated the same.
 Instead, many celebrate New Year’s.
 But even for the devout Muslim, New Year is a no-go and is actually forbidden.